Assessing imbalance in signed brain networks: Results

-The local, bSCM-based filter, instead, accounts for nodes heterogeneity: whenever the positive degree of a node is (much) larger than its negative degree, the distribution of its similarity with any other node moves to the (far) right, hence validating negative links to a much larger extent; the local filter is, thus, stricter with positive than with negative links - and their number is, somehow, re-balanced towards the na\"ive value.
+The local, bSCM-based filter, instead, accounts for nodes heterogeneity: whenever the positive degree of a node is (much) larger than its negative degree, the distribution of its similarity with any other node moves to the (far) right, hence validating negative links to a much larger extent; the local filter is, thus, stricter with positive than with negative links, somehow rebalancing their number.
+In other words, when two regions are each strongly connected to most of the rest of the brain, yet share only a slight tendency towards `in phase' dynamics with one another, we assign a negative connection between them - loosely speaking, the bSCM work as an `enhancer' of negative signs, increasing the likelihood of observing asynchronies between pairs of regions.